Get out! Get involved! Volunteer!

 We are looking for more than 100 student volunteers this summer!

-Come serve as a Volunteer Classroom Assistant in our Summer Enrichment Program by sharing your talents in Rock Band, Orchestra, Dance, Chess, Robotics, Drama, Archaeology, Art, Table Tennis, Sculpture, Science, Math, Spanish, French, Mandarin, Cooking, Gardening…and more!
+Come serve as a Youth Leader in our Summer Enrichment Program by sharing your talents in Rock Band, Orchestra, Dance, Chess, Robotics, Drama, Archaeology, Art, Table Tennis, Sculpture, Science, Math, Spanish, French, Mandarin, Cooking, Gardening…and more!

 SERVE AS A JUNIOR AMBASSADOR